lr-xiang/RoAD-image-processing/3D-image-processing/readme.md

 ## Description

-This is a program developed for processing 3D images collected by a laser sacnner in RoAD system.
+This is a program developed for processing 3D images collected by a laser scanner in the RoAD system.
+Implemented in C++.

 ## Getting Started